Medieval cuisine: Wine

 Wine was commonly drunk and was also regarded as the most prestigious and healthy choice.
-According to Galen's dietetics it was considered hot and dry, but these qualities were moderated when wine was watered down.
+According to Galen's dietetics, it was considered hot and dry; however, these qualities were moderated when wine was watered down.
 Unlike water or beer, which were considered cold and moist, consumption of wine in moderation (especially red wine) was, among other things, believed to aid digestion, generate good blood and brighten the mood.
 The quality of wine differed considerably according to vintage, the type of grape and more importantly, the number of grape pressings.
 The first pressing was made into the finest and most expensive wines which were reserved for the upper classes.
 The second and third pressings were subsequently of lower quality and alcohol content.
 Common folk usually had to settle for a cheap white or rosé from a second or even third pressing, meaning that it could be consumed in quite generous amounts without leading to heavy intoxication.
 For the poorest (or the most pious), watered-down vinegar (similar to Ancient Roman posca) would often be the only available choice.
+Wine was widely consumed across medieval Europe.
+It maintained its status in Italy as the reigning beverage over other forms of alcohol with little divergence.
+Wine consumption in Italian towns of the late medieval period reached figures of up to 415 liters annually per capita, as compared to a modern value of about 60.

 The aging of high-quality red wine required specialized knowledge as well as expensive storage and equipment, and resulted in an even more expensive end product.
 Judging from the advice given in many medieval documents on how to salvage wine that bore signs of going bad, preservation must have been a widespread problem.
 Even if vinegar was a common ingredient, there was only so much of it that could be used.
-The 14th-century cookbook Le Viandier, describes several methods for salvaging spoiling wine; making sure that the wine barrels are always topped up or adding a mixture of dried and boiled white grape seeds with the ash of dried and burnt lees of white wine were both effective bactericides, even if the chemical processes were not understood at the time.
+The 14th-century cookbook Le Viandier describes several methods for salvaging spoiling wine; making sure that the wine barrels are always topped up or adding a mixture of dried and boiled white grape seeds with the ash of dried and burnt lees of white wine were both effective bactericides, even if the chemical processes were not understood at the time.
 Spiced or mulled wine was not only popular among the affluent, but was also considered especially healthy by physicians.
 Wine was believed to act as a kind of vaporizer and conduit of other foodstuffs to every part of the body, and the addition of fragrant and exotic spices would make it even more wholesome.
 Spiced wines were usually made by mixing an ordinary (red) wine with an assortment of spices such as ginger, cardamom, pepper, grains of paradise, nutmeg, cloves and sugar.
 These would be contained in small bags which were either steeped in wine or had liquid poured over them to produce hypocras and claré.
 By the 14th century, bagged spice mixes could be bought ready-made from spice merchants.